This document describes some specific details about getting started with AtomServer.

 Building AtomServer

 Most people will never need to actually build AtomServer, instead they will simply deploy the AtomServer WAR and configure it to their needs.
 That said, if you do wish to build it, its easy to do.
 AtomServer uses Maven for its build, so there are very few prerequisites to building.
 Maven will download all of AtomServer's dependencies for you, and build everything into standard locations using standard Maven commands. (e.g. mvn clean, mvn install, mvn jetty:run, etc.).
-If you are not already familiar with Maven, you should probably consider reading some introductory Maven documentation before starting.Prerequisites (in addition to those identified above)
+If you are not already familiar with Maven, you should probably consider reading some introductory Maven documentation before starting.

 Building

-Building is simple, just type;$ mvn clean
+Building is simple, just type;

 If you need to use another environment, like, say, Postgresql, you'll need to supply the "-env" switch

-$ mvn clean
+$ mvn clean install -Denv=postgres

 Configuring Postgresql

-Let's assume that you've already installed Postgresql on your computer, and that you're ready to install the AtomServer database.
-It is assumed that you have the conventional Postgresql admin user; "postgres"1) You'll need to create a user on your computer named "atomserver".
+1) You'll need to create a user on your computer named "atomserver".
 The scripts below assume this user with the password; "atomserver".
 Obviously, you can create your own versions of any of these scripts, and use any username/password you'd like.

 2) Create the database;